hamuraiisam/ATAK-Setup-guide/README.md

     unzip traccar-linux-*.zip && ./traccar.run

-Setup the config file, make sure to copy and paste all of the lines at once into the console, please change the password ( CHANGEME ) value
+Setup the config file, make sure to copy and paste all of the lines at once into the console

     cat > /opt/traccar/conf/traccar.xml << EOF
     <?xml version='1.0' encoding='UTF-8'?>